5.7. Truth Tables¶

 Consider the first row of the table.
 This row states that if A is true

-is true.
+and B is true, then A and B is true.
 The two middle rows show that if

-either A or B is false, then A and B
+either A or B is false, then A and B is false.
+Finally, if both A and B are

-false, then A and B
+false, then A and B is false.

 Try It!

-Now take a look at the truth table for or
+Now take a look at the truth table for or.

 PREDICT whether

-for each row.Click in the empty spaces to check your answers.
+A or Bshould beTrueorFalsefor each row.Click in the empty spaces to check your answers.

 A |